 USDA loans are for lower-income rural and suburban Americans and are guaranteed by the United States Department of Agriculture.
 Like VA loans, these loans don’t require a down payment or private mortgage insurance.

 With a USDA home loan, you’ll have to pay a few fees: an upfront 1% guarantee fee and an annual 0.35% fee.
 But the total cost still ends up less than the amount you’d pay in mortgage insurance on another type of loan.

 These loans aren’t meant for most households: They have a strict income limit.
 The current income limits in most parts of the U.S. are $86,850 for one- to four-member households and $114,650 for five- to eight-member households, but the thresholds may be higher if you live in a county with a steeper-than-average cost of living.
 The USDA’s website has the exact figures for each region.

 Now you know what programs are out there to help — but where do you even start?

 Well, your credit store is crucial if you want to qualify for any of these options.
 The site Credit Sesame can help you find out your score for free.

 Is your score not exactly up to MFA’s standards?
-There are some great options out there, like Self credit repair, that will help you get the score you need to qualify.
+There are some great options out there, like Credit Strong, which helps those with not-so-perfect credit get their scores up.